SoapDoesCode/Asteria-Launcher/README.md

 # Asteria-Launcher
-Asteria Launcher is a custom Minecraft launcher written in Tauri, Python, and Node.js (with React)

 ## What is Asteria Launcher
 Asteria Launcher (Asteria for short) is a custom minecraft launcher written in Python and Node.js (with React) using the Tauri framework.
 Asteria is built for simplicity, compatibility, and improved Minecraft version and mod management.